rricharz/Tek4010/README.md

 and the ARDS plot files.
 Teunis van Beelen has written the helper program "rs232-console" to connect to a host using a serial link.
 Dave Ault tested the serial link to his PDP-11/73.
 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
+The special plot mode pictures with variable brightness were obtained from Monty McGraw.
+He also helped to debug the special plot point mode.
 The historical plot data of the spacelab from the ICEMDDN CAD package on a CDC Cyber 175 mainframe emulator was obtained from Nick Glazzard.
 He also helped to improve the GIN mode substantially.
 Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen and Mark Matlock for their support.
 The manuals were obtained from bitsavers.org.